 Status: This study has been completed.

 Purpose: The purpose of this study was to look at the safety of tucidinostat and to see whether tucidinostat added to ART could reactivate latent HIV and help reduce the amount of latent HIV in the body.7,8

 Study Name: NCT02902185

-Purpose: The purpose of this study is to confirm the effectiveness of tucidinostat plus ART in reactivating latent HIV and reducing the amount of latent HIV in the body.9
+Purpose: The purpose of this study was to confirm the effectiveness of tucidinostat plus ART in reactivating latent HIV and reducing the amount of latent HIV in the body.3,9

 For more details on the studies listed above, see the Health Professional version of this drug summary.